nolesapex/DidMySettingsChange/README.md

-bash (IF YOU USE LINUX!!!!!)
+bash (Linux)

-In windows, don't type bash please :/
+In windows, don't type bash please ;)

-"python DidMySettingsChange.py"
+"python DidMySettingsChange.py" in command prompt.
+Make sure you have the latest version of python is installed on your system or it will NOT work.